wintercms/docs/snowboard-data-attributes.md

 <a name="introduction"></a>
 ## Introduction

-The Data Attributes API is the more simple way of embedding AJAX functionality in your themes and plugins, and removes the need to be experienced with JavaScript.
-While the [JavaScript API](../snowboard/request) has had numerous changes from the original [AJAX framework](../ajax/introduction), the Data Attributes API has remain largely unchanged, whilst still being powered by the new JavaScript functionality under the hood.
+The Data Attributes API is the simpler way of embedding AJAX functionality in your themes and plugins, and removes the need to be experienced with JavaScript.
+While the [JavaScript API](../snowboard/request) has had numerous changes from the original [AJAX framework](../ajax/introduction), the Data Attributes API has remain largely unchanged, despite being powered by the new Snowboard framework under the hood.

 It can be loaded by adding the following tag into your CMS Theme's page or layout: